 Similarly, cash spent to buy shares means less cash on the balance sheet and fewer assets.
 (Assets are comprised of many things, including cash.)
 Return on assets (ROA), a measure of management efficiency, is higher when assets are lower, all other things equal.
 So, again, this financial measure improves when buybacks happen.

 With stock splits, for example, a lower price (say from $500/share to $250/share as a result of a 2:1 split) may attract more investors who can afford to invest $250 at one time but not $500.
 Similarly, share buybacks can create conditions that make a stock more attractive.
 A higher EPS and higher ROA than before may attract certain investors who weren’t interested when EPS and ROA were lower.
 In addition, greater trading activity from buybacks may build demand and result in higher prices.

 At a deeper level, investors who are aware that stock buybacks happen with certain companies (when prices are below the business’s intrinsic value) may be more apt to buy company shares because of this corporate support for a floor of share prices.

 Why Share Buybacks are Controversial

-There’s widespread belief that share buybacks are not always in the best interest of shareholders.
+There’s a widespread belief that share buybacks are not always in the best interest of shareholders.